timmcginley/Agile/Assignments/index.md

 */index
 ```

+> going forwards and backwards at the same time...

 ## [A1] How to Grow a Cup
 * Id the problem and set ambitious requirements to solve it (build sys needs)
 - learn method (cup / anything) - this we define.